knative/docs/docs/install/any-kubernetes-cluster.md

 ### Configuring DNS

+Follow the procedure for the DNS of your choice:

       <!-- This indentation is important for things to render properly. -->

    {{< tabs name="serving_dns" default="Magic DNS (xip.io)" >}}